mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 We created the GUI in a way, that you can inject your own plugins into the GUI.
 These can then for example take care for loading data of a specific format.
 Furthermore, you have the possibility to inject algorithms this way.
-If you want to do that, you will need our :ref:`API Reference <api reference>`.
+If you want to do that, you will need our section about :ref:`Customization <customization>`.

 In case you there is something that you want to change in the GUI, which is not possible using plugins, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.